top of page

 The Things We Inherit as Culture

 Don’t get me wrong.
-It’s only a piece of cloth you’ll say.
+It’s only a piece of cloth, you’ll say.
 But it’s never just that for me.
-It’s my aunty’s connoisseur hands testing the thinnest of crepe, my father’s love of colours pale, my mother’s crisp memories of times when she’d alternate between two suits and my grandfather’s taste.
-I am objectified, I am home.
+It’s my aunt’s connoisseur hands testing the thinnest of crepe, my father’s love of colours pale, my mother’s crisp memories of times when she’d alternate between two suits and my grandfather’s taste.
+It is everything that reminds me of things people I love used to do, still do.

 Dongre’s understated heavy work gives the perfect touch of elegance and versatility to my wardrobe.
 I can pick get for practically any occasion.